 Of course, 2019 was not without its challenges.
 We struggled to prioritize communications and marketing, something we’ve reflected on extensively and are excited to change in 2020.
 As always, we had trouble finding contractors who were both aligned with our mission and able to reliably complete projects.
 We’ve had some technical hiccups and, at times, been stretched a little too thin.

-Are you reading about Chayn for this first time?
+Are you reading about Chayn for the first time?
 This is the right section for you.
-For friends, skip to the next section, “Highlights”.
+For friends, skip to the next section: “Highlights”.

 Chayn curates and creates intersectional, feminist resources for people impacted by gender-based violence.
 A non-profit organisation, our mission is to support and empower survivors through smart, accessible technology.

 Survivor centered.
 Our work focuses on addressing the unfulfilled needs of survivors.
 We build resources with, rather than for, our community, and offer judgement-free support at every stage of a person’s journey.

 Volunteer led.
 Our organisation relies heavily on a corps of highly motivated, passionate individuals who generously donate their time and knowledge.

 Project based.
 Our contributors work collaboratively, bringing their diverse skills to specific projects rather than siloed teams.